misuzu/nix-simple-deploy/README.md

                              source

 OPTIONS:
+        --extra-ssh-options <ssh-options>        Extra options for ssh binary -n, --nix-serve-port <port>
-    -n, --nix-serve-port <nix-serve-port>       Port used for nix-serve, use this option if you have other services that use port 9999 on local or remote machine [default: 9999] -k, --signing-key </path/to/signing-key>    File containing the secret signing key -t, --target-host <USER@HOST>               Specifies the NixOS target host
+            Port used for nix-serve, use this option if you have other services that use port 9999 on local or remote machine [default: 9999]
+    -p, --profile-path </path/to/nix/profile>    Profile path
+    -k, --signing-key </path/to/signing-key>     File containing the secret signing key -t, --target-host <USER@HOST>                Specifies the NixOS target host

 ARGS:
     <PATH>    Nix store path